oven-sh/bun/docs/test/time.md

 import { setSystemTime, beforeAll } from "bun:test";

 test("it was 2020, for a moment.", () => {
+  // Set it to something!
   setSystemTime(new Date("2020-01-01T00:00:00.000Z"));
   expect(new Date().getFullYear()).toBe(2020);

+  // reset it!
   setSystemTime();

   expect(new Date().getFullYear()).toBeGreaterThan(2020);
 });
 ```